Solar Panel Installation in Quincy, MA — Multi-Family Homes and Tight City Lots

 Net metering is a real advantage here.
 Massachusetts's 1:1 retail net metering means every kilowatt-hour of excess power gets credited at the full rate.
 In a denser area with more usage variation, that matters.

 The SMART program adds monthly incentive payments.
-Fixed per-kWh payments from National Grid, stacked on top of your net metering savings, still make the math work even on smaller systems.
+Fixed per-kWh payments from National Grid, stacked on top of your net metering savings, still make the SMART program work even on smaller systems.

 Quincy's diversity means solutions are customized.
 Whether you've got a single-family colonial, a condo on a smaller lot, or a multi-family building, I'll design something specific to your situation—not a cookie-cutter system.